When you are harmed by anonymous, unlawful defamation, Kronenberger Rosenfeld helps strip that anonymity and obtain relief.

 When our firm represents defendants and third-party interactive computer services, we rely on our extensive experience with Section 230 of the Communications Decency Act along with our experience with the general First Amendment right to speak anonymously.
 Invoking this experience, our firm has been able to quash subpoenas or force plaintiffs to withdraw subpoenas issued to identify the publisher of an online statement.

-To discuss your anonymous defamation matter, call us at (415) 955-1155, ext.
-120. Or submit your matter using our online case submission form.
+If you have an anonymous defamation matter, contact us today at (415) 955-1155, ext.
+120, or submit your matter using our online case submission form.

 - Represented a large provider of business information services against multiple anonymous defendants who published false and disparaging statements about the business on multiple consumer watchdog websites.
 The firm obtained multiple rounds of early discovery for the client, through which we identified the publishers of the defamatory statements.

 - Represented a prominent community member against anonymous publishers of online statements alleging that the client had engaged in criminal conduct.
 The firm obtained early discovery and identified the publisher of the statements.
 Thereafter, the firm quickly negotiated a settlement on behalf of the client.

 - Represented the U.S. Chess Federation in a lawsuit involving unknown parties hacking into the email account of a member of the board of directors of our client, stealing information regarding the internal investigation of two other directors of the organization, and publishing false and defamatory statements about members of the organization.
 After multiple rounds of subpoenas, the firm identified the person responsible for the hacking, which led to the criminal indictment of such employee and an eventual resolution of the case.